dodaa08/Word-Dictionary-in-C/README.md

 # Word Trie Dictionary C

 A terminal-based dictionary app that lets you add, search, delete, update, and display words.
-Powered by a **Trie** (prefix tree) for fast O(m) lookups and persistent storage to disk.
+With a **Trie** (prefix tree) for fast O(m) lookups and persistent storage to disk.

 ---